-This ‘Angelteich’ or small lake is stocked with Rainbow Trout, Brown Trout.
+This ‘Angelteich’ or small stocked lake containing Rainbow Trout, Brown Trout.
 Brook Trout and Arctic Char.
-It is located at Eppenschlag, near Grafenau, full address below.
+The location is at Eppenschlag, near Grafenau, full address below.
 Fishing starts at 07:00 hours and a half day card allows you to fish until 12:30 hours or 12:30 until 18:00 hours, at a cost of €15.
 A half day card allows a catch limit of 5 fish.
 A full day and 10 fish limit costs €25.

 My first visit

-On my first Fly Fishing Bavaria visit to the lake, I inquired whether fly fishing was permitted, the owner confirmed that she had no objection but had never had any fly fisherman on the lake and doubted if artificial fly would catch fish there.
-Oh ye of little faith!
+On my first visit to the lake.
+I enquired if fly-fishing was permitted.
+Not all lakes in Germany allow fly-fishing!
+The owner confirmed that she had no objection.
+She also stated that she had never had any fly-fishermen on the lake.
+She doubted if artificial fly would catch fish there.
+Oh, ye of little faith!

 A typical day